NSW State Vegetation Type Map

-The State Vegetation Type Map is the most complete and consistent representation of the distribution of Plant Community Types across NSW.
+The State Vegetation Type Map is the most complete and consistent representation of the distribution of plant community types across New South Wales.

-It is a powerful information resource benefitting landholders, environmental planners and local communities by showing the extent of native plant communities in NSW.
+It is a powerful information resource benefitting landholders, environmental planners and local communities by showing the extent of native plant communities in New South Wales.

 Image of the State Vegetation Type Map